zevenet/zproxy/tests/functional/README.md

 | BODY      | They are the data to send in the HTTP body.
 It should be a file in the same directory. *FILE* and *BODY* parameters are not compatible       |
 | FILE      | It is a file that will be upload.
 It should be a file in the same directory. *FILE* and *BODY* parameters are not compatible       |

-The following example block will execute a curl command as *curl -X GET https//service.test/* in the client *1*.

 ```
+DESCRIPTION="it executes the curl command 'curl -X GET https//service.test/' in the client 1"
 CMD=curl
 CL=1
 METHOD="GET"